 - 1. Outside London, arts departments of local councils 'are the biggest funder of arts and culture in England' (ACE, 2016, Funding Arts and Culture in a Time of Austerity).
-They spend £806 million on libraries, £450 million on museums, galleries, arts development and public entertainment, and are the major source of theatre funding (Local Government Association [LGA], 2015: The Policy and Funding Landscape for the Arts). - There is a close connection between national and local funding.
+They spend £806 million on libraries, £450 million on museums, galleries, arts development, and public entertainment, and are the major source of theatre funding (Local Government Association [LGA], 2015: The Policy and Funding Landscape for the Arts). - 2.
+There is a close connection between national and local funding.
 Since 2010, central government has slashed Revenue Support Grants to LAs, so that there is now a £5.8 billion budget gap: a 60% cut between 2010 20 (LGA, 2018).
-Councils such as Northants, Somerset and Norfolk are simply going bust through this Government's austerity measures. - 3.
-The government has spent £2 billion on Brexit staff, but it's expected there will now be a further £1.3 billion cutback, a 36% reduction, in funding to LAs in 2019/20.
-168 councils could get no funding at all, resulting in further devastating cuts to social care, education and the arts, museums and libraries.
-LAs actually control only 1.6% of GDP, whereas in Germany they control 11% another damning comparison. - 4.
+Councils such as Northants, Somerset and Norfolk are simply going bust through this Government's austerity measures. - The government has spent £2 billion on Brexit staff, but a decade of austerity has reduced English councils spending power by a third resulting in further devastating cuts to social care, education and the arts, museums and libraries.
+LAs actual control only 1.6% of GDP, whereas in Germany they control 11% another damning comparison. - 4.
 Despite the importance of LA funding, English spend on arts and culture fell between 2010-15 from £1.42 billion pa to £1.2 billion, a 16.6% reduction, and London spending fell by £53 million.
 Up to 40% of all arts departments in England and Wales have closed (Arts Development UK, 2017-18), including, for example, Somerset and Westminster.

-The Local Government Association predict an end to local arts funding by 2020.
+The Local Government Association predicts an end to local arts funding by 2020.

 5. Organisations face insecurity due to cuts, short-term and inadequate funding.
-Jobs, conditions and wages are under constant threat.
+Jobs, conditions, and wages are under constant threat.
 Many theatres have already closed, plus 60 museums and as many as 700 libraries with the loss of over 8000 jobs (Show Culture Some Love response to the DCMS Inquiry on the social impact of participation in culture and sport).
 In 2018 alone, over 700 full-time library employees lost their jobs and volunteer labour numbers increased to over 51,000 (Guardian, 2018).